abiakshar/Brewing-Insights/README.md

 - Total revenue reached **$698.81K** across the six-month period.
 - Revenue shows a strong upward trend from January through June.
+- Average Order Value remains stable at **$4.69**.
 - **Hell's Kitchen** leads the three locations with approximately **$236.5K** in revenue.
-- Coffee is the strongest contributor to sales.
+- Coffee and Tea are the strongest contributors to sales followed by Bakery and Dinking Chocolate.
 - Revenue is relatively balanced across the three stores, indicating no single-store dependency.

 ### Recommended Action

+- Capitalize on the strong upward trend from Jan–June by running targeted promotions for high-margin categories like **Drinking Chocolate** and **Flavors**.
-- Identify successful practices at Hell's Kitchen that could be replicated across other locations.
+- Audit **Hell's Kitchen’s** local marketing and product mix to identify successful strategies that can be replicated across Astoria and Lower Manhattan.
-- Continue monitoring product and store-level trends to identify additional growth opportunities.

 ### 3. Customer Spending
 ![Customer Spending](Customer%20Behavior.png)